Roturgo/Traffic-Clustering/README.md

 # Background
 This Jupyter notebook was implemented as part of the graduate-level coursework for [CSC 722](https://catalog.dsu.edu/preview_course_nopop.php?catoid=41&coid=25783) at [Dakota State University](https://dsu.edu/).

+The traffic accidents dataset was sourced from the [Nashville Open Data Portal](https://data.nashville.gov/Police/Traffic-Accidents/6v6w-hpcw/about_data)

 # Prerequisites
 This Jypyter notebook is written in Python 3, and has been tested to run on Linux (Debian 12) with Python 3.11.
 It should work on any currently-supported Python 3.x interpreter.